CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

-\proof The arguments for this Fact are the same as the ones of the proof of [Va1, Thm.
-6.5.1.1 or Subsubsection 6.6.5] but much simpler as we are over $\dbZ_p$ and not over $\dbZ_{(p)}$ and as we do not have to bother about quasi-polarizations or Hodge $\dbQ$--structures.
+\proof The arguments for this fact are similar to the ones of the proof of [Va1, Thm.
+6.5.1.1 or Subsubsect.
+6.6.5] but simpler as we are over $\dbZ_p$ and not over $\dbZ_{(p)}$ and we do not have to mention polarized Hodge $\dbQ$--structures.
 We recall the essence of loc. cit.